AndrewJBateman/angular-tailwind-sncf/README.md

 ## :books: General info

 * User searches for a station name and Leaflet maps shows location of stations with that name around Paris
-* [Transloco](https://ngneat.github.io/transloco/) internationalization (i18n) library for Angular used to enable user to switch between English, Spanish and French
+* [Transloco](https://ngneat.github.io/transloco/) internationalization (i18n) library for Angular used to enable user to switch between English, Spanish and French.
+VERSION 4 ONLY - not v5 or v6 or nothing works :-(
 * About and Contact pages give more information on app using Tailwind CSS cards
 * To build for production Tailwind’s purge option is used to tree-shake unused styles and optimize final build size.
 * [rxjs take(1) operater](https://advancedweb.hu/rxjs-the-differences-between-first-take-1-and-single/) used to take first element from the SNCF & Github observable streams then close them, so unsubscribing is not necessary.